midatlanticrisa/precipVisualization/README.md

 ### Create graphs and visuals for the survey
 Using the above data, running `precip_vis_experimentDesign.R` will call the helper script `precip_functions.R` (contains in-house plotting functions) and generate the plots collect the specific precipitation information presented to participants.
 These plots and information are then read into the InDesign template `outlooks/simplified_template_vertical.indd` to creating the survey visuals.
 The plots are saved in `plots/mtsunapeeNH_100km`, the information in `outlooks/outlooks_merge.txt`, and the survey visuals in `outlooks`.

+The explanation plots at the beginning of the survey are created with `explanation_plots.R`.

 ## Survey data collection
 The survey (SuppMat2_Survery.pdf) was distributed through Qualtrics.
 The responses are listed in `data/HeavyPrecip_June+5,+2024_11.24.csv`.
 Not all of the responses are high quality, so `data/responses2remove_5June2024.csv` contains a list of responses to remove due to quality issues